fenderglass/kolmogorov-lab/_pages/research.md

 <img src="../assets/images/bacterial_pangenome.png" alt="Bacterial Pangenome" style="width:30%; margin: 5px 20px 0 0;" align="left"/>
 **Strain-level metagenome deconvolution.**
 Microbial communities in many environments include distinct lineages of closely related organisms, which have proved challenging to separate in metagenomic assembly.
-It is diffcult to distinguish between read errors and real polymorphisms between bacterial strains, but high-fidelity (HiFi) long reads have the potential to solve this issue.
+It is difficult to distinguish between read errors and real polymorphisms between bacterial strains, but high-fidelity (HiFi) long reads have the potential to solve this issue.
 [Here](https://www.biorxiv.org/content/10.1101/2021.05.04.442591v1.abstract)